 We must see that God does not create randomly.
 He creates purposefully.
 Doctrine is formed from the foundational truth that God wills and purposes through creation according to His will.
 It is also needful to realise that for there to be children; then there must be consent between a man and a woman.
 In that consent, there must be a choice on the part of the man and the woman to have children.
 God creates the instrument, directs His will in those instruments and the man and the woman consent in obedience according to their nature – male and female.
 What this means is that any consent that contradicts this foundational truth is disobedience – And all contradictions are unnatural according to God.

 It is only when we see that the will and creative acts of God give rise to doctrine, and that doctrine is intentionally set to preserve and keep the things that God creates, that we will also see that even these things of men and women in obedience to God also speak of the Lord Jesus Christ in jealousy of His own body, the Church.
 Foundational truth gives rise to doctrine and holding to sound doctrine gives rise to a spiritual outcome.

-If we say that many churches do not teach the cross and instead teach a fabled version of the cross that lends itself to self-reliance, we would be said to have been judgmental.
-If we press the cross harshly, then we may incite a judgemental attitude in those that agree with us, and then we are indeed judgemental.
 In our Church, we can find a correct balance that does not give rise to harsh speech, and instead discover just how important it is to hold to a biblical account of marriage in a time when marriage is set in secular meanings that demand tolerance and diversity.